红烧肉 Braised Pork Belly

 • On stovetop in a stockpot, bring everything emptied from pressure cooker to a high boil and then lower to a simmer to slowly thicken the sauce

-• Adjust seasoning to taste once sauce is thick and sticky, and oil separates from sauce
+• Add black vinegar to taste and ajust seasoning once sauce is thick and sticky, and oil separates from sauce

 • Eggs can be added during the last 30 minutes, best to slice the surface of the hardboiled egg to let flavor seep through

-Notes: What makes this dish work: 1) Choose pork belly that is not too fat.
+Notes: What makes this dish work: 1) Choose pork belly that is well marbled but not too fat.
 2) Err on the sweeter side for the dish to pay homage to its Southern Chinese origin and the dish tastes better.
-3) Don’t be afraid to stew the meat a little longer on the stovetop on low heat—helps to pull out the fat and gets the melt in your mouth texture.
-Enjoy with a bowl of piping hot white rice!
+3) Don’t cook the meat for too long: 20 minutes in the pressure cooker should have cooked the meat quite well.
+The stove-top braising is to thicken the sauce and make the flavor of the sauce seep in deeper.
+If the sauce is still too thin, you can take out the meat and boil down the sauce before returning the meat in the thickened sauce for a little longer.
+Enjoy with a bowl of piping hot white or brown rice!

 Previous